 What to do, where to stay and how to get around

 While many families choose to visit MIT during CPW, we understand not everyone can attend.
 Don’t worry, there are many other ways to explore our campus and community.
-Stop by our Visit page for details on info sessions, tours, shadowing a student, or overnight stays.
+Stop by our Visit page for details on info sessions, tours and attending an approved undergraduate class.
 Whether you visit for a day or a weekend, do stop by and say hello, we’d love to see you!

-After the May 1st enrollment deadline, the next step is Orientation, an action packed and exciting introduction to MIT for our new students.
-This is an exciting time for first-years to acclimate campus.
+After the May 1 enrollment deadline, the next step is Orientation, an action packed and exciting introduction to MIT for our new students.
+This is an exciting time for first years to acclimate to campus.
 Family Weekend in October will provide you with an in-depth opportunity to see where your child lives, learns and tinkers.
 Perhaps you can even attend a lecture from one of their favorite professors!